-- Flagler/Volusia County Line to Florida-Georgia state line: 3-5' - Sebastian Inlet to Flagler/Volusia County Line: 2-4' - Dry Tortugas: 2-4' - St. Johns River: 2-4' - Surge values will be dependent on the future path of Milton and its approach to the Florida West Coast, and updates to the forecast can be expected. - Areas of heavy rainfall will impact portions of Florida today and Tuesday, well ahead of Milton, with rainfall more directly tied to Milton expected late Tuesday and Wednesday.
-Widespread rainfall totals near 5-10" with locally higher totals in excess of 10-15" are possible across portions of the Peninsula. - Rainfall totals heavily tied to the eventual track and forward speed of the system.
+- Areas of heavy rainfall will impact portions of Florida today and Tuesday, well ahead of Milton, with rainfall more directly tied to Milton expected late Tuesday and Wednesday.
+Widespread rainfall totals near 5-12" with locally higher totals in excess of 18" are possible across portions of the Peninsula. - This rainfall brings the risk for life-threatening flash, urban and areal flooding along with moderate to major riverine flooding. - Rainfall totals heavily tied to the eventual track and forward speed of the system.
 With computer model guidance uncertainty regarding the exact track, there remains uncertainty as to where the heaviest rainfall can be expected. - The Weather Prediction Center (WPC) is outlooking a Slight Risk (level 2 of 4) for Flash Flooding throughout most of the Peninsula and towards Northeast Florida today with a Marginal Risk (level 1 of 4) extending into southern portions of the Suwannee Valley. - A rare High Risk (level 4 of 4) for Flash Flooding is outlooked along the I-4 corridor and northward through the Nature Coast for Wednesday as Milton approaches the west coast of Florida and moves onshore.
 A Moderate Risk (level 3 of 4) for Flash Flooding spreads across much of North and Central Florida Wednesday with a Slight Risk (level 2 of 4) extending into portions of the Northwestern Peninsula and into South Florida. - A Slight to Moderate Risk (level 2-3 of 4) for Flash Flooding is maintained north of Lake Okeechobee through Central Florida and into Northeast Florida Thursday as Milton makes its way off the Florida East Coast. - Flood Watches extend from the Suwannee Valley, Northeast Florida and throughout the entire Peninsula. - Rivers, creeks/streams, and waterways across North and Central Florida are already running above normal for this time of year due to widespread heavy rainfall from Hurricane Debby.
-River Flood Warnings remain in effect along portions of the Withlacoochee, Aucilla, St. Johns, and several West-Central Florida rivers, creeks, and waterways for ongoing minor to moderate flooding. - Numerous River Flood Warnings have been issued as heavy rainfall is anticipated this week, likely leading to water level rises in the Florida Peninsula. - Computer models are currently suggesting there is potential for widespread minor to moderate flooding across West-Central Florida waterways, with instances of major flooding possible near the maximum rainfall totals. - Outer bands moving onshore may bring isolated tropical tornadoes along the Florida West Coast late Tuesday into early Wednesday morning (Marginal Risk for Severe Weather level 1 of 5) and along much of the Peninsula throughout the day Wednesday (Marginal to Slight Risk for Severe Weather level 1-2 of 5). - Tornado Watches and Warnings will be issued as conditions warrant. - A Marginal Risk (level 1 of 5) for Severe Weather is maintained across South Florida and along lower portions of the Central-East Coast Thursday as trailing outer bands may continue to move through as Milton moves off the East Coast of Florida.
+River Flood Warnings remain in effect along portions of the Withlacoochee, Aucilla, St. Johns, and several West-Central Florida rivers, creeks, and waterways for ongoing minor to moderate flooding. - Numerous River Flood Warnings have been issued as heavy rainfall is anticipated this week, likely leading to water level rises in the Florida Peninsula. - Computer models are currently suggesting there is potential for widespread minor to moderate flooding across West-Central Florida waterways, with instances of major flooding possible near the maximum rainfall totals. - Heavy rainfall across the Florida Peninsula through Thursday brings the risk for life-threatening flash and urban flooding along with moderate to major riverine flooding, especially in areas where coastal and inland combine to increase the overall flood threat. - Outer bands moving onshore may bring isolated tropical tornadoes along the Florida West Coast late Tuesday into early Wednesday morning (Marginal Risk for Severe Weather level 1 of 5) and along much of the Peninsula throughout the day Wednesday (Marginal to Slight Risk for Severe Weather level 1-2 of 5). - Tornado Watches and Warnings will be issued as conditions warrant. - A Marginal Risk (level 1 of 5) for Severe Weather is maintained across South Florida and along lower portions of the Central-East Coast Thursday as trailing outer bands may continue to move through as Milton moves off the East Coast of Florida.